theantichris/remote-manager-playbook/team/team-states.md

 ### Fix

 * Add slack.
-* Maintain enough slack in the team's schedule to build quality into their work, operate continuously in innovation, and avoid backtracking.
+* Maintain enough slack in the team's schedule to build quality into their work.
+* Operate continuously in innovation.
+* Avoid backtracking.
 * Ensure the work the team is doing is valued.